You can find the previous versions of our legal documents here.

 10.1.
 An infringement or breach of any of the obligations by a User contained in clauses 5 and/ or 6 and/ or 7 is considered a breach of the Terms and Slido shall be entitled to edit (without compromising the integrity of) or remove that User’s Data and/ or unilaterally terminate that User’s access to the Service with immediate effect and/ or cancel that User’s accounts, as reasonably appropriate without any obligation on Slido to refund the Customer.

 10.2.
 Customer shall be liable for any losses or damages resulting from any infringement or breach of clauses 5 and/ or 6 and/ or 7 by the Customer and/ or the Customer’s Users.
-Customer agrees to indemnify, hold harmless and defend Slido and its officers, directors, employees and agents from any claims, damages, losses, liabilities, and all costs and expenses of defence, including but not limited to, attorneys' fees, resulting directly or indirectly from any claim by a third party that arises in connection with Customer’s and/or the Customer’s Users’ use of the Service in contravention of these Terms.
+Customer agrees to indemnify, hold harmless and defend Slido and its officers, directors, employees and agents from any claims, damages, losses, liabilities, and all costs and expenses of defence, including but not limited to, attorneys' fees, resulting directly or indirectly from any claim by a third party that arises in connection with Customer’s and/or the Customer’s Users’ use of the Service and/ or Third Party Service in contravention of these Terms.

 10.3.
 The Parties acknowledge that monetary damages may not be a sufficient remedy for the infringement or breach of clauses 5 and/ or 6 and/ or 7 and that Slido shall be entitled, without waiving any other rights or remedies, to seek such injunctive or equitable relief as may be deemed proper by a court of competent jurisdiction.